geekinasuit/micro-kotlin-args/README.md

    - configuring default values for flags.
    - configuring opts/flags to be configured from an env var by default
    - super-basic help text support (and `Opt` objects exposed to allow more robust help text)
+   - Multiple options classes using a shared parser (with caveats - they must all be instantiated prior to using `help()` or `validate()`)

 Some (current) limitations (compared to other flag parsers) include:
    - No up-front init validation (lazily evaluating the flags)
    - No support for commands
    - flag/option list arguments
    - No negative flags
+   - No lists of paramters to options (`"-files a b c -someFlag"`)
    - No accumulative flags or options (`"-v -v -v"` turns into verbosity=3, for instance)
    - No identifying unknown flags (implementable by calling code as `opts` is exposed.)

+Other caveats
-   - Evaluation is lazy, so using the same parser in different options code is undefined, and could have subtle bugs.
+   - Evaluation is semi-lazy, so using the same parser in different options code has some subtleties.
+(Can instantiate all options classes and then call validate())

 These may never be added or "fixed", as it may not be feasible to impelement them and keep under or near the ideal goal of 50 lines of code.
 Contributions (within these constraints)